American Airlines removes family from flight over body odor complaints

 "The Adler family were asked to deplane last night after several passengers, along with our crew members, complained about their body odor," American Airlines said in a statement.
 "The family were provided hotel accommodations and meals, and re-booked on a flight to Detroit today.”

 Yossi Adler — a 36-year-old business consultant from Southfield, Michigan — accused the airline of singling out his family because they're Jewish.
-He used his cell phone to tape his argument with ground crew shortly after they were taken off the plane.
+He used his cellphone to tape his argument with the ground crew shortly after they were taken off the plane.

 Adler responded: "No I didn't!
 I shower every day.
 I said you kicked me off because of religious reasons."